nelhage/blog.nelhage.com/content/draft/2017-01-08-utilization.markdown

 we tell if we're running near capacity?
 If it's making multiple calls, how do we aggregate the histograms into a useful summary?

-We can get a much cleaner picture if we realize that don't care about the *absolute* time spent in each component so much as we care about the *fraction* of all time spent in each phase of the component's lifecycle.
-And we can instrument that by just counting the total time spent in each phase, and then configuring our frontend to normalize to a per-second count.
-That would look something like this (I'm assuming `dogstatsd` here, and a tag-based scheme):
+We can get a much cleaner picture if we realize that we care less about the *absolute* time spent in each component so much as we care about the *fraction* of all time spent in each phase of the component's lifecycle.
+Is a given worker spending *most* of its time waiting on the database, or is it spending most of its time idle, waiting for new events?

+We can instrument that by counting the *total* time spent on each operation, and then normalizing to counts-per-second in our stats pipeline, giving us a unitless seconds-per-second ratio.
+This might look something like this:

 ```python